 Percolators were big in the 1970s and seem to be making a comeback as of late.
 They’re different from other coffee makers in that they work by cycling, and then recycling, hot water through coffee grounds.
 Some say they result in over-extraction of the grounds, and others say they make coffee that’s more “robust.”
 I suppose it depends on how long you let the coffee percolate.
 The thing that matters here, though, is that it’s easy to find percolators that are made entirely of stainless steel or very close to it.
 Percolators are also pretty cheap, so your investment risk stays small if you can’t get the hang of percolating.
 Who knew they were making plastic free coffee makers 40 years ago?

 Plastic taste in coffee is totally beatable.
 You may have struggled with it in so many coffee makers already that you feel completely defeated, but don’t despair.
 If you’ve already tried my 7 Ways to Get Rid of Plastic Taste and still feel the need to buy a new coffee maker, try one of the options above.
-Plastic taste, gone!
+My personal pick would be the Bunn VP-17 with the optional stainless steel funnel assembly.
+It’s a bit pricey, but it should also last you a long, long time.
+And don’t forget: plastic taste, gone!
 Poof.
 Now you can move on to more important things like shopping for the best burr grinder for your beans.